danimatasd/MUJOCO-AIDL/README.md

 # Deep RL With MuJoCo

-Final project for the 2023-winter's edition of the *Artificial Intelligence with Deep Learning* postgraduate course run by the Universitat Politècnica de Catalunya (UPC).
+Final project for the 2023-winter's edition of the *Artificial Intelligence with Deep Learning* postgraduate course taught by the Universitat Politècnica de Catalunya (UPC).

 The goal of this project is to train diverse AI models to perform tasks using (Deep) Reinforcement Learning in the MuJoCo physics simulator.